dimiturtrz/thread-pool-cpp-seminar/README.md

 TODO:
 high priority:
- - threadPool queue synchronization
  - vector parallelism
  - profiling data for processor modes

 medium priority:
- - copy -> move
  - should the thread pool accept different function types?

 low priority:
  - are lambdas really fine?
  - task parallelism by tags
  - memory data in profiling

+done/check again priority:
+ - threadPool queue synchronization (see if something could be done better)
+ - copy -> move (do more tests if the moving is done correctly)